 How Do Dental Implants Work?

 What we call a dental implant is a titanium post similar to a tooth root.
 We surgically place this post directly into your jawbone and underneath the gum line.
 Doing so ensures that is affixed to a solid surface and that whatever we place upon it does not move or come loose.
 Unlike bridges, which can be problematic to your dental health because they anchor themselves to other teeth, dental implants give you the tooth support you need with no unexpected side effects.
 None of your nearby teeth will have to be ground down or prepared to hold your new tooth in place.
+We also offer Implant Anchored Dentures that are supported by dental implants not your teeth.

 Can I Use Dental Implants?